Never to be Borrowed/Stolen Again

 The Wife’s Webcam Replacement

 I had been anticipating the arrival of this contraption for minutes now.
 Minutes in which I would alternatively be waiting for my wife’s webcam to load its seven pixels.
 Did I say minutes?
 I meant decades.
 Also that’s right, within the last sixty seconds, the amount of pixels has lowered.
 I’m not entirely sure that’s how pixels work, however in Ancient Rome, the hieroglyphs depicted at least eight pixels in each one, so my wife’s webcam must pre-date that by all accounts of logic.
+It’s probably even older than the women of Babylongirls.

 Anyway, in comes the Anker PowerConf C300 – and that big number at the end either refers to an amount of spartans (it doesn’t), or a huge increase in quality that my life was grasping at for so long.
 My Call of Duty teammates – slash co-workers – were enthralled for a total of two and a half seconds by the crisp 1080p video quality that my Internet could almost handle, and the 60 frames per second which I didn’t need but was glad to have nonetheless.
 Now when I wave my hands to cast spells at my friends, they don’t just see a blur.